leportella/v3/_posts/2019-01-11-outreachy-II.md

 <center><img src="https://media.giphy.com/media/k7NvI2SBTgA1NuO5Tu/giphy.gif" style="height:300px;"/></center>

 Just after I finished my first weeks of work here I was also finishing my moving from Brazil to Ireland.
 So things were absolutely crazy and I couldn't focus at all.
 I was pretty nervous to move to another city, country and continent and this was making me unable to focus.
-I talked to [Yuvi Panda](https://twitter.com/yuvipanda), one of my mentors, and we decided that was best for me to take vacations during this stressing period.
+We decided that was best for me to take vacations during this stressing period.

 This was fundamental for me.
 I could do my moving (and my goodbyes) with calm and so I just started working again this year.
 My deadlines are all pushed a couple weeks forward, but it totally work it.
 Thank you, Yuvi!

 ## Finishing my initial setup

 I was already with [CircleCi](https://circleci.com/) with [flake8 ](http://flake8.pycqa.org/en/latest/) verification and tests, but there was still things missing until I finished the initial setup I was suppose to.